beluci-dev/H3/README.md

-	value:'',  // Value of the element (Usually used in inputs) holder:'', // Placeholder of the element (Usually used in inputs) data:{},   // Object to save data in the DOM element style:{}   // Custom style for each object
+	value:'',  // Value of the element (Usually used in inputs) holder:'', // Placeholder of the element (Usually used in inputs) data:{},   // Object to save data in the DOM element style:{}   // Custom style for each element
 }
 ```